Kinvey/kinvey-cli/README.md

 * `flex logs`

-   Retrieves and displays logs for the current Flex Service, which is the one you initiated last on the current profile.
-To get logs for a different service, specify its service ID.
+   Retrieves and displays logs for the current Flex service environment.
 Log calls return 100 entries by default and can return up to 2,000 entries.
 Logs are displayed in the following format: `<runtime id> <timestamp> - <message>`.
 Combine with the paging and limiting options to narrow down your search.
 Logs for external Flex Services are not returned.
 In addition to the global options, this command supports the following options:

     * `--service <service>`

         Specifies service ID.

+    * `--env <service environment>`

+        Specifies a service environment by ID or name.

    * `--from`